-The tourism sector contributes significantly to the global economy as well as the economy of the countries.
-The tourism planning departments have begun to think creatively and explore new tourist destinations to attract more foreign and domestic tourists.
-A relatively new research topic and trend in the tourism industry is dark tourism.
-Dark tourism has had a long history, in previous times, people used to travel to countries to watch public executions as they were a source of entertainment for the audience and were considered something normal (Robinson, Heitmann & Dieke, 2011).
 Although the concept is old, research regarding the topic is comparatively new.
-As per Sharpley and Stone (2009), dark tourism which is still a niche market has the potential for growth as it helps the visitors to recognize the blend of death and life.
-The problem that enables the researcher to carry out research in this field is that the trend for dark tourism is growing yet still no proper attention is given to the topic in terms of promoting dark tourist points as destination marketing brands.
-Catering to the research gap that exists in the literature will be the main objective and contribution of this study.
+As per Sharpley and Stone (2009), dark tourism, which is still a niche market, has the potential for growth as it helps visitors recognize the blend of death and life.
+The problem that enables the researcher to carry out research in this field is that the trend for dark tourism is growing, yet still, no proper attention is given to the topic in terms of managing resources in tourism and promoting dark tourist points as destination marketing brands.
+This study's main objective and contribution will cater to the research gap in the literature.

-The primary aim of this research paper is to explain whether dark tourist points can be marketed as destination brands such as the Auschwitz concentration camp in Poland.
+The primary aim of this research paper is to explain whether dark tourist points can be marketed as destination brands, such as the Auschwitz concentration camp in Poland.
 Based on the primary aim, secondary objectives are also set.

-To provide an understanding of the terms, dark tourism, and destination marketing
+- To provide an understanding of the terms dark tourism and destination marketing.

-To explain how these two terms can be combined to promote tourism
+- To explain how these two terms can be combined to promote tourism.

-To identify the tourist motivations and experiences of dark tourism
+- To identify the tourist motivations and experiences of dark tourism.

-To discuss how dark tourist places such as the Auschwitz concentration camp can be branded as a tourist attraction point
+- To discuss how dark tourist places such as the Auschwitz concentration camp can be branded as a tourist attraction point.

-To identify how the Auschwitz concentration camp is branding Poland as a dark tourist destination
+- To identify how the Auschwitz concentration camp is branding Poland as a dark tourist destination.

 Martini, A., & Buda, D. M. (2018).
 Dark tourism and affect: framing places of death and disaster.
 Current Issues in Tourism, 1-14.